 Providing sufficient network bandwidth is essential for an effective and performant Ceph cluster.
-Fortunately, network technology is improving rapidly with standard Ethernet-based interfaces available with ever-increasing bandwidth.
+Fortunately, network technology is improving rapidly.
+Standard Ethernet-based interfaces are now available with ever-increasing bandwidth.
 In servers employed as OSD hosts, network capacity should generally relate to storage capacity.
-For smaller OSD hosts with 12-16 drive bays, 10 Gigabit Ethernet is typically sufficient.
-For larger OSD hosts with 24-72 drive bays, 40 Gigabit Ethernet may be preferred to provide the required bandwidth and throughput.
+For smaller OSD hosts with 12-16 drive bays, 10 GbE is typically sufficient.
+For larger OSD hosts with 24-72 drive bays, 25 or 40 GbE may be preferred to provide the required bandwidth and throughput.

 Physical deployment characteristics must also be taken into account.
-If the nodes are spread across multiple racks in the datacenter, then the network design should ensure high bisectional bandwidth, and minimal network diameter.
-Ideally, each OSD server should have two network interfaces for data traffic-one connected to the client systems, and one for the private network connecting the OSD servers.
+If the nodes are spread across multiple racks in the datacenter, the network design should ensure high bisectional bandwidth and minimal network diameter.
+Ideally, each OSD server should have two network interfaces for data traffic: one connected to the client systems and another for the private network connecting the OSD servers.